VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 - **Navigation Public API:** Simple and ready for use API endpoint for consuming the navigation structure you've created
 - **Visual builder:** Elegant and easy to use visual builder
 - **Any Content Type relation:** Navigation can by linked to any of your Content Types by default.
 Simply, you're controlling it and also limiting available content types by configuration props
+- **Multiple navigations:** Create as many Navigation containers as you want, setup them and use in the consumer application
 - **Customizable:** Possibility to customize the options like: available Content Types, Maximum level for "attach to menu", Additional fields (audience)
 - **[Audit log](https://github.com/VirtusLab/strapi-molecules/tree/master/packages/strapi-plugin-audit-log):** integration with Strapi Molecules Audit Log plugin that provides changes track record

 ## ⚙️ Versions